dacostapiece/callhome/README.md

 WantedBy=multi-user.target
 ```
 a.2) Save this settings following this command

 ```bash
 sudo nano /etc/systemd/system/openvpn.service
 ```
 a.3) Setup services

 ```bash
 sudo systemctl enable openvpn.service sudo systemctl start openvpn.service sudo systemctl status openvpn.service
 ```

-21) Enabling cron jobs
+21) Enabling cron jobs<br>
 To create/edit cronjobs, type

 ```bash
 crontab -e
 ```

  - then select your text editor (when crontab -e is called at first time), i am more familiar with nano

 You can use "which python" to see where is the full path for python binary<br>
-For me is /usr/bin/python
+For me is /usr/bin/python<br>

-<h1>Setting All Cronjobs at Once</h1>
+<h1>Setting All Cronjobs at Once SSH Server</h1>
-Just copy and paste all below - correct user and repository names accordingly to your environment previously.
+Just copy and paste all below - correct user and repository names accordingly to your environment previously.<br>

 ```bash
 0 * * * * /usr/bin/python /home/user/callhome_ssh_server/ssh_handler.py >> /tmp/ssh_handler_job.log 2>&1